riscv-steel/riscv-steel/docs/source/softwareguide.md

 Developing software for RISC-V Steel requires the [RISC-V GNU Toolchain](https://github.com/riscv/riscv-gnu-toolchain), a suite of compilers and software development tools for the RISC-V architecture.

-You can install and configure the toolchain for use with RISC-V Steel by following the steps below:
+Follow the steps below to download, install and configure the RISC-V GNU Toolchain for RISC-V Steel:

-### 1. Get the source files
+### 1. Download the RISC-V GNU Toolchain

 ```
 git clone https://github.com/riscv-collab/riscv-gnu-toolchain